KeyZox71/adventofcode2024/README.md

 | Year | Progress | Number of days |
 | ---- | -- | ---------------|
 | 2024 | 🌟 | 1/25 days |

+##
+🎅 Happy Coding and enjoy the holiday season!